-Takens' theorems give the following sufficient condition for a reconstructed attractor to have the same dynamical properties as the unobservable attractor from the real-world system: n > (2m+1).
-In words, the embedding dimension n has to be at least as large as twice the dimension of the real-world solution manifold m plus 1.
-Three notes are in order: (1) Since this is a sufficient condition, fewer embedding dimensions may be necessary; (2) Takens' theorems do not imply that the reconstructed attractor is identical to the real-world attractor-just that it has the same dynamical (topological) properties; and (3) Since m is unobservable, the embedding dimension n cannot be directly calculated from the sufficient condition.
+Takens' theorems give the following sufficient condition for a reconstructed attractor to have the same dynamical properties as the unobservable attractor from the real-world system: $M \geq (2N+1)$.
+In words, the embedding dimension M has to be at least as large as twice the dimension of the real-world solution manifold N plus 1.
+Three notes are in order: (1) Since this is a sufficient condition, fewer embedding dimensions may be necessary; (2) Takens' theorems do not imply that the reconstructed attractor is identical to the real-world attractor-just that it has the same dynamical (topological) properties; and (3) Since N is unobservable, the embedding dimension M cannot be directly calculated from the sufficient condition.

-3.2 Selecting Lag Length (τ) and Embedding Dimension (m)
+3.2 Selecting lag length (τ) and embedding dimension (M)

-Selecting the reconstruction parameters τ and m is like focusing a camera-some pairs result in much clearer reconstructed attractors than others.
+Selecting the reconstruction parameters τ and M is like focusing a camera-some pairs result in much clearer reconstructed attractors than others.
 A 'brute force' approach would simply search over a number of combinations until an attractor comes into focus.
 Fortunately, the literature suggests various diagnostic procedures to narrow the search (Williams, 1997, pp. 275-284).

 The lag length τ is conventionally chosen as the first minimum of the 'mutual information function'-a probabilistic measure of the extent to which $x(t+\tau)$ is related to x(t) at a given τ .
 The rationale behind the approach is to introduce the needed statistical independence between successive lagged values.
 For example, the problem with overly short lags is that successive values contain redundant mutual information.
-Consequently, the reconstructed attractor is restricted to lay on a 45° diagonal in the embedding space.
+Consequently, the reconstructed attractor is restricted to rest on a 45° diagonal in the embedding space.
 Alternatively, the problem with overly long lags is that successive lagged values contain too little mutual information to reconstruct the attractor.

-The embedding dimension m is conventionally chosen using the 'false nearest neighbors' method.
+The embedding dimension M is conventionally chosen using the 'false nearest neighbors' method.
 This method measures the percentage of close neighboring points in a given dimension that remain so in the next highest dimension.
 The minimum embedding dimension capable of containing the reconstructed attractor is that for which the percentage of false nearest neighbors drops to zero for a given tolerance level.
 For example, assume that an overcoat is crammed into small box.
 If you gaze into the top of the box, you see the material, but can't tell if it's part of a coat or just a lump of cloth.
 Take the coat out of the box, unfurl it into its proper 'dimension', and you see plainly that it's a coat.
 When the coat is wadded up, the end of the sleeve might be touching the collar.
 When the coat is unfurled, the end of the sleeve is distant from the collar.
-Thus, when the coat is completely unfurled, these two points (and all other points on the coat) no longer move away from each other- the percentage of false nearest neighbors is zero.
+Thus, when the coat is wadded up, the end of the sleeve and the collar are false nearest neighbors.
+When the coat is completely unfurled, these two points (and all other points on the coat) no longer move away from each other-the percentage of false nearest neighbors is zero.
 Similarly, an attractor embedded into too few dimensions does not have room to fully express itself.
 Alternatively, an attractor embedded into too many dimensions goes out of focus.